roman-ku/reddit_utils/README.md

 ## Disclaimer

-The developer (Roman Kuleshov) of this application (reddit_utils) has no affiliation with reddit inc.
+The developer (Roman Kuleshov) of this application (reddit_utils) has no affiliation with Reddit Inc.